ziyao233/limine/PROTOCOL.md

 or otherwise.
 Use the specific Limine features to do that, if available, or other discovery means.

-Note: Memory between 0 and 0x1000 is never marked as usable memory.
+Note: For base revisions <= 2, memory between 0 and 0x1000 is never marked as usable memory.
 The kernel and modules loaded are not marked as usable memory.
 They are marked as Kernel/Modules.
 The entries are guaranteed to be sorted by base address, lowest to highest.
 Usable and bootloader reclaimable entries